hanicinecm/pygmol/docs/index.rst

 plasma chemistry.

 Firstly, some maintenance is in order, to help with doc-testing the following code snippets.
-This following code block is not normally necessary:
+This following code block will not be necessary for using ``pygmol``, but is necessary for running and testing the code in this documentation:

 .. code-block:: pycon